Hannah Klugman: 2024: Grand Slam qualifying debut

-2025
+2025: Major and WTA debuts

-In January 2025, she reached the final of the girls' doubles at the 2025 Australian Open alongside Emerson Jones.
+In January, she reached the final of the girls' doubles at the 2025 Australian Open alongside Emerson Jones.

 In the final they lost in straight sets to American twins Annika and Kristina Penickova.

-In March 2025, she reached the semi final of the Spanish W35 Terrassa event, which she lost in three sets to Lilli Tagger.
-In April 2025, she was runner-up at the British Junior National Championships to Mika Stojsavljevic.
+In March, she reached the semifinal of the Spanish W35 Terrassa event, which she lost in three sets to Lilli Tagger.
+In April, she was runner-up at the British Junior National Championships to Mika Stojsavljevic.

-In June 2025 she reached her first junior Grand Slam singles semi final at the 2025 French Open before recording a three-set win over Bulgarian Rositsa Dencheva to reach the final, becoming the first British junior grand slam finalist at the French Open since Michelle Tyler in 1976.
+In June she reached her first junior Grand Slam singles semifinal at the 2025 French Open before recording a three-set win over Bulgarian Rositsa Dencheva to reach the final, becoming the first British junior major finalist at the French Open since Michelle Tyler in 1976.
 She was defeated in the final by Lilli Tagger of Austria in straight sets.

 Klugman made her WTA Tour main-draw debut as a wildcard entrant at the 2025 Nottingham Open, losing in the first round to fourth seed Yulia Putintseva in straight sets.
 She was awarded a wildcard to make her major tournament main-draw debut at Wimbledon, where she lost to 29th seed Leylah Fernandez in the first round.

+2026: First WTA Tour win, first senior title

+Ranked at world No. 509 and entering as a lucky loser at the Nottingham Open, Klugman recorded her first WTA Tour main-draw win by defeating fellow Briton Harriet Dart in straight sets in the first round.
+She lost to fourth seed Marie Bouzková in the second round.
+Given a wildcard entry into the main-draw at Wimbledon, Klugman lost to 2024 champion, Barbora Krejčíková, in the first round..
+In September, she won her first senior title at ITF W50 Leiria, defeating second seed Linda Fruhvirtova in the final in three sets.